AlexBishopCode/60-MINUTE-SOHO/README.md

 The target audience for 60 Minute Soho includes:

-*Tourists visiting Soho/London.
+- Tourists visiting Soho/London.
-*People looking for a daytime activities.
+- People looking for a daytime activities.
-*People interested in art, culture and history.
+- People interested in art, culture and history.
-*People from all countries and all languages.
+- People from all countries and all languages.

 The user goals include:

-*To find a walking tour of Soho.
+-To find a walking tour of Soho.
 *To gauge whether the operator is trustworthy.
 *To easily sign up for a walking tour.
 *To discover more about the company and the walking tours they conduct.